smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 ### HTTP stack terms

 - **Service**: A trait defined in the [`tower-service` crate][tower_service::Service].
 The lowest level of abstraction we deal with when making HTTP requests.
 Services act directly on data to transform and modify that data.
 A Service is what eventually turns a request into a response.
 - **Layer**: Layers are a higher-order abstraction over services that is used to compose multiple services together, creating a new service from that combination.
 Nothing prevents us from manually wrapping services withing services, but Layers allow us to do it in a maintainable, flexible, and generic manner.
-Layers don't directly act on data but produce a new compose service that does.
+Layers don't directly act on data but instead can wrap an existing service with additional functionality, creating a new service..
 Layers can be thought of as middleware.
 - **Middleware**: a term with several meanings,
   - Generically speaking, middlewares are similar to Services and Layers in that they modify requests and responses.
   - In the SDK, Middlewares have the specific meaning of being the only kind of struct that contains a `DispatchService`.